Aroma-bota

 • Developed a behavior-first skeleton prototype to explore motion, presence, and emotional signaling

-• Tested the robot in a mock retail environment to evaluate realism and context
+• Tested the robot in a mock retail environment to evaluate realism and context to compared the interactive experience directly against traditional static fragrance displays

 User Testing

-• The robot consistently captured attention, even among participants with no intent to purchase
+The robot consistently captured attention, even among participants with no intent to purchase

 Future Considerations